kidofcubes/Cozette/README.md

 Font scaling varies wildly from system to system, and sometimes even from program to program and font format to format.
-On my system (Linux), `cozette.otb` looks right at 13pts; `cozette_hidpi.otb` looks right at 26pts and downscales quite elegantly to 10pts; `CozetteVector` doesn't look right at any size (technically, it will look right specifically at 9.4pts on a 100dpi screen on Linux, but pixel-perfect bitmap fonts are a massive headache, treated differently by every OS, that I'm not quite sure how to solve)
+On my system (Linux), `cozette.otb` looks right at 13pts; `cozette-2x.otb` looks right at 26pts and downscales quite elegantly to 10pts; `CozetteVector` doesn't look right at any size (technically, it will look right specifically at 9.4pts on a 100dpi screen on Linux, but pixel-perfect bitmap fonts are a massive headache, treated differently by every OS, that I'm not quite sure how to solve)